Enter your name and email to Receive Updates

 The Alvalade license (formerly three separate licenses, Alvalade, Canal Caveira, and Ferreira do Alentejo amalgamated into a single license) is the basis of a joint venture project with Antofagasta Minerals.
-Avrupa presently operates the JV, and has just completed a fourth phase of exploratory drilling.
-In total, during the period 2012 to 2014, Avrupa drilled 34 holes for a total of 13,773 meters.
+Avrupa presently operates the JV, and has just completed a fifth phase of exploratory drilling.
+In total, during the period 2012 to 2014, Avrupa drilled 43 holes for a total of over 17,000 meters.
 In February 2014, the Company announced a significant massive sulfide drill intercept in the Sesmarias target area, located approximately seven kilometers south of the historic Lousal Mine, under 100 meters of weakly consolidated sedimentary cover.
-Follow-up drilling in the Sesmarias West target area has identified a 650-meter strike length of potentially mineralized black shale rock units, with a further strike potential of at least 2,000 meters.
-Drilling is planned for June-July-August 2014 to further follow-up the Sesmarias VMS target zone.
+Follow-up drilling in the Sesmarias West target area has identified a 1,800-meter strike length of potentially mineralized black shale rock units.
 In addition, holes in the Monte da Bela Vista, Furadouro, Santa Margarida da Serra, and Faleiros target areas intercepted visible copper mineralization and require further follow-up drilling.
 Five of these holes contained intervals of greater than 0.3% copper over intervals from 1 to 22 meters in width.
 The drill targeting was designed to both explore for massive sulfide deposits and to assist in revising and updating the model for geological and structural control of potential mineralization.
 Avrupa and AMSA geologists and consultants have successfully devised a new working model for drill targeting in the northern regions of the Pyrite Belt, thus opening up large new areas for possible massive sulfide mineralization within the JV area.
 Recent, improved understanding of the tectono-structural model of the Sesmarias mineralization has led the Company to attempt a single, deep drill hole in the Sesmarias East conceptual target zone.
 This drilling is presently underway during Q4 2014.

 The Company controls a large exploration land package in the Ossa Morena Zone, adjacent to the north of the Pyrite Belt.
 The Alvito permit, covering 853 square kilometers, is prospective for iron oxide copper-gold and porphyry copper-gold systems, volcanogenic massive sulfide targets, and epithermal precious metal prospects.
 The Company has already identified more than 20 different mineral targets on the license.